hee-bin/git_st/README.md

 # git_st
-this is for git study
+this is for git study with making a simple opic study demo app